HG Thor Epoxy Fretless Testimonials: |

 Harris,

-is unbelievably greater!
+greater!
 You, Sir, are a Master Luthier.
-You are single - handedly
+You are single - handedly responsible

-responsible for pushing me into that next higher phase of musicianship I have so
+for pushing me into that next higher phase of musicianship I have so desparately

-desparately been working towards.
+been working towards.
 Thank you many times over, Harris!
-I only regret
+I only regret that I

-that I have but one more Jazz Bass to send you (if my wife fails to stop me!!).
+have but one more Jazz Bass to send you (if my wife fails to stop me!!).
+I am

-I am incredibly impressed with your work, and I am now on the hunt for another
+incredibly impressed with your work, and I am now on the hunt for another Jazz

 Greetings Mr. Thor.